ordermind/symfony-logical-authorization-bundle/docs/source/quickstart.rst

         }

 ``flag``
-    A flag is a boolean condition of some sort.
+    A flag is a boolean condition that does not require any additional parameter, just a context.
 The following flags are available by default:

     ``user_can_bypass_access`` checks if the user can bypass access.